gallantries/video-library/docs/events/mtb-ngs/program.md

           length: 35m
           video: N8rW07ByQOE
       - external:
-          title: "Webinar: How to run programs (Python, Docker, Singularity)"
+          title: "Webinar: How to run programs (Python, Docker, Nextflow)"
           author: andreaspitaleri
           description: Learning how to install and use programs to analyze data
           length: 35m